4 out of 17 VPN services leaked our IP address while torrenting!

 One thing that torrent users fear is the revelation of their actual location.

-That’s why they use a VPN to safeguards their identity.
+That’s why they use a VPN to safeguard their identity.
 A VPN cloaks your IP address and replaces it with an IP address of its server, making you anonymous.

 But, if there is any IP leakage, then you are doomed!